 Each year, we conduct a sector study to shed some light on an issue or question of interest.
-This year, we investigated the awareness and understanding of the role and services of professional membership bodies - and the value of membership - with an audience of 1900 ‘young professionals’: students in the last two years of undergrad study, post-grad students and early-career graduates.
+In 2018, we investigated the awareness and understanding of the role and services of professional membership bodies - and the value of membership - with an audience of 1900 ‘young professionals’: students in the last two years of undergrad study, post-grad students and early-career graduates.

 It was great to hear other speakers at the conference also talking about the relevance of membership to younger generations: Sarah Allen, former Director of Membership & Communications at the Royal College of Surgeons of Edinburgh, presented the outcome of strategic work to improve engagement with younger surgeons and trainees focused on branding, communications and new networks.